inspec/inspec/docs/resources/azure_virtual_machine_datadisk.md

 ### subscription_id

-If this is a managed disk, this will return the subscription id of where the disk is stored.
+If this is a managed disk, this returns the subscription id of where the disk is stored.

 This is derived from the `id`.